 The term neutral can be dangerously deceiving as it appears to imply a non-electrified wire.
 It is important to note that neutral wires may also be carrying power and can shock you.
 While wires designated as hot (black or red insulated wires) carry power from the service panel (breaker box) to the device, neutral wires carry power back to the service panel.
 Thus, both hot and neutral wires have the potential to shock and injure you.

 Blue and Yellow Wires

-Blue and yellow wires are used as hot wires.
-These wires are usually pulled in conduit.
-The blue wires are generally used for travelers in three-way and four-way switch applications.
+Rarely are blue and yellow wires found in NM cable.
+Blue wires are commonly used for travelers in three-way and four-way switch applications.